 The only product I have created is a severance negotiation book called, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
 I wrote it in 2012 after I negotiated my own severance worth 6 years of living expenses.
 I thought it was a no brainer since there was and still isn't a book like this out there.

-The book has since been updated for 2019 and sells for $75 after the $10 promo code.
+The book was updated in 2020 and sells for $85 after the $10 promo code.
 It regularly generates $4,000 – $5,000 a month.
-Best of all, it has changed people’s lives for the better and provided way more value than the cost.
+Best of all, it has changed people's lives for the better and provided way more value than the cost.
 With tens of millions of people getting laid off in 2020 due to the coronavirus pandemic, and more in 2022-2023 due to market setbacks, the book is helping more people then ever before.

 How To Engineer Your Layoff has helped build the Financial Samurai brand as a savvy, fight-for-your rights persona.
 If you write about career, entrepreneurship, and travel, and freedom related topics, you should definitely sign up to be an affiliate of my book.
 I pay out 40% – 50% of each book sale.